Criminal and Civil Forfeiture Defense in Drug Cases

 Forfeiture is the government seizure of property connected to illegal activity.
 Utilized by the federal and state law enforcement in the ongoing “war on drugs,” the practice has not been without controversy.
 Law enforcement has asserted that it is a necessary and effective deterrent to drug crime, while opponents argue that existing procedural safeguards result in too many innocent parties having their property taken away, with little or no recourse for recovery.
 If your property or assets have been the subject of a criminal or civil forfeiture, recovery may be possible.
-For immediate assistance, call 502-582-2020 today and speak to William M. Butler Jr., or contact him via email to schedule your initial confidential consultation.
+For immediate assistance, call 502-582-2020 today and speak to William M. Butler Jr., or contact him via email or text to schedule your initial confidential consultation.
 With over 35 years criminal defense experience, William Butler has helped many, many clients, and he can help you too.
 For more information, please see his Case Results and Testimonials.

 Government authority to seize property connected to illegal activity comes from federal statutes, as limited by those laws and the Constitution.
 Authorizing provisions of state and local statutes tend to be similar to federal law.
 The United States Supreme Court in Bennis v.
 Michigan identified certain categories of property subject to forfeiture:

 - Contraband: property for which ownership itself is a crime (illegal drugs or smuggled goods, for example)

 - Proceeds from illegal activity: property that results from, or can be traced back to, illegal activity

 - Tools or instrumentalities used in the commission of a crime: property used to commit a crime (cars, boats or real estate, for example)

 Two Forms of Forfeiture: Criminal and Civil